codemyguitar/acquire_flutter/README.md

 1. Although it is possible to Dockerize this app, running an Android emulator (at least) from within a Docker container may pose some issues.
 2. The steps on installing a Docker emulator for an Android device can be found here https://github.com/google/android-emulator-container-scripts .
 This repository states that it is still an experimental feature and the images provided or described in this repository will not run in a Windows or Mac parent environment.
 3. Installing Flutter directly into the parent environment is still the fastest and reliable way of running flutter apps which are under development.
+4. This app should also work in iOS emulators, but testing was not possible on my end for verification.

 ## Installation
 1. Make sure that flutter has been installed in the parent environment.
 Please refer to this document on how to properly install flutter:  https://docs.flutter.dev/get-started/install